LA County Auto Accident Attorney

 In a fatal car accident where the individual killed was a family member, spouse, or other loved one, certain surviving parties have a right to seek justice through the assistance of a California car accident lawyer.
 Spouses, relatives, and dependents of the decedent have a right to sue.
 Even if the individual who caused the accident is charged with a criminal penalty, they have a right to sue in civil court and be compensated for their loss.

 In fatal car accidents, there are damages that the estate can recover and damages that surviving family members can recover.
 Losses typically attributed to the estate include funeral expenses, hospital and medical bills for the deceased individual’s final illness or injury, and lost income.
 This includes the potential income the deceased party would reasonably have been expected to earn in the future, had he or she survived.
 Losses typically attributed to the surviving family members can include the value of household services, loss of anticipated financial support, and loss of love, community, attention, affection, moral support, and guidance.

 In auto accidents, the legal system generally classifies damages into two categories: property and personal.
 Damages to one’s property include costs related to the vehicle, towing, vehicle storage, appraisals, property damaged by the accident, repairs, as well as damage to personal belongings and replacement costs.
 Damages classified as personal could include one’s loss of wages, hospital costs, ambulance services, emergency room supplies, physical aids and appliances, physical therapy, medical staff, transportation, pain and suffering, and permanent disability.

-Talking to a Claremont and Pasadena Car Accident Attorney
+Talking to a Los Angeles Car Accident Attorney

 Car accidents can be the cause of severe, life-altering injuries.
 Fortunately, though, a Los Angeles car accident lawyer can help you if you suffered injuries as a result of someone else’s negligence.
 Contact an experienced attorney today to start pursuing the compensation you deserve.